-Ivanti Neurons currently offer the option of selecting Azure AD as the external authentication provider for your tenant.
+Ivanti Neurons currently offer the option of selecting Entra ID as the external authentication provider for your tenant.
 This is a good choice if you want to centralize the end user log on experience, reduce the occurrence of password related calls to the help desk, and have granular controls over policies and audit trails.

-To use Azure AD all members must accept the request for Ivanti to access their basic Azure profile data.
+To use Entra ID all members must accept the request for Ivanti to access their basic Azure profile data.

 Configure & Enable External Authentication